soumyadipdas37/finescoop.github.io/source/_posts/tory_mp_warns_of_5050_chance_school_exams_could_be_scrapped_again_next_summer.md

 In an open letter to parents, the Education Secretary acknowledged that some parents may have concerns about their children attending school in England for the first time since March, with millions set to return to the classroom from next week.
 However, he insisted that schools are safe, detailing measures which have been put in place to minimise infection, while reassuring parents that the health risk posed to children by Covid-19 is 'extremely low'.
 In an open letter to parents, the Education Secretary acknowledged that some parents may have concerns about their children attending school in England
-In the open letter last night, Mr Williamson told parents: 'If a child is not in school, they stand to lose far more than just a few months of learning.
+In the open letter last night, Mr Williamson told parents 'If a child is not in school, they stand to lose far more than just a few months of learning.
 It could well put a huge dent in their future life chances.
 'Education is a birthright, so let's make sure we get all children back - back to learning, back to playing and back to being kids again.'
-He also told The Sun: 'For every day they are out of school, we don't get that day back.
+He also told The Sun 'For every day they are out of school, we don't get that day back.
 'I've seen it with my kids, how much they've missed school, missed their friends, missed learning.'
 It comes after teaching unions condemned the Government for releasing last-minute guidance for secondary schools in lockdown areas, which includes a 'rota system' limiting the number of students in attendance at any one time.
 Published by the Department for Education (DfE) on Friday evening, it was released just before the bank holiday weekend and only days away from the start of autumn term.